random-j-farmer/random-minecraft/_drafts/early-iron-farm.md

 blocks once you are done.
 Even glass blocks will inhibit the Iron Golems pathfinding and they will get stuck on the platform, bringing your iron farm to a halt.

+Note: only 2 glass blocks remain behind the zombie position - one at the height of the zombie slab and the one above it.
+That third block can stop Iron Golems.

 ### The Spawning Pads and Drop Shafts